act-rules/act-rules.github.io/pages/glossary/programatically-determined-link-context.md

 key: programmatically-determined-link-context
 --

-The programmatically determined link context is a list of elements.
-All elements in the list must be [included in the accessibility tree][], and have one of the following relationships to the link:
+The programmatically determined link context is the set of all elements that are [included in the accessibility tree][], and have one of the following relationships to the link:

 - an [ancestor][] of the link in the [flat tree][] with a semantic role of `listitem`; or
 - the closest [ancestor][] of the link in the [flat tree][] that is a `p` element; or